Gould's toucanet: Description

 Gould's toucanet is about 33 cm long.
 Males weigh 138 to 209 g and females 131 to 183 g.
 Males and females have the same bill pattern but the female's bill is shorter.
 The bill's maxilla has a narrow white base, a black middle, an orange-yellow outer third, and ivory "teeth" along the tomium.
 The mandible's inner half is ivory with a thin black area between it and the outer end's orange-yellow.
-Both sexes have bare green-yellow to blue skin arond the eye and a golden-yellow tuft of feathers behind it; both are paler in the female.
+Both sexes have bare green-yellow to blue skin around the eye and a golden-yellow tuft of feathers behind it; both are paler in the female.
 Adult males have a black head, nape, chin, throat, and belly.
 Their upperparts are green with a yellow band on the lower neck.
 Their tail is green with chestnut tips on the central one to three pairs of feathers.
 Their flanks are yellow and their undertail coverts are red.
 Females have chestnut where the male has black, yellower flanks, and a narrower yellow band on the back.
 Immatures are duller overall, usually without a yellow band on the back, and their bill's pattern is not sharp.